 If you're looking for a relaxing getaway, Montauk, on the extreme East End of Long Island, is the place to be.
-It seems to have something for everyone in the family, whether you crave excitement or exercise, or just want to read a book on the sand or tackle some waves.
+Montauk has things to do for everyone in the family, whether you crave excitement, exercise, or just want to read a book on the sand.

 From the western edge of the community to the lighthouse at Montauk Point, Montauk boasts more than 5,000 acres of parkland, a host of surf schools, fishing and camping adventures, and more.
 It's a welcoming destination with a host of diverse activities sure to entertain kids of all ages.

-1. Hit up the beach.
 It's one of the most popular things to do in Montauk for a reason.
 Montauk's white-sand beaches have been ranked among the top in the United States.
 While you're there, hunt for some seashells and sea glass.
 Be sure to bring your water shoes.

 It will feel as if you can see forever from the top of Montauk Point Lighthouse.
 Photo courtesy of the lighthouse